paloorkar1689/CapstoneHousingPricePrediction/README.md

 ### 2 - Data Understanding
     2.1 Data Sources and Collection
-        -   Redfin API and CSV consolidation were used to accumulate sold houses in last year in the Bay Area.
+        -   Redfin API and CSV consolidation were used to accumulate sold houses last year in the Bay Area.
         -   FinalRedfin.csv dataset is present in the data folder.
         -   Data will be loaded with pd.read_csv() method of Pandas